-When put all together, the 6 recommendations above should allow very rapid failover of the NFS Server resources, true lock preservation and reclamation after failover, and timely recovery by NFS Client processes.
+When put all together, the 6 recommendations above should allow very rapid failover of the NFS Server resources, true file state preservation and reclamation after failover, and timely recovery by NFS Client processes.
 Many of the 6 points are interdependent, so ignoring one requirement may cause others to become useless or even harmful.

-In a variety of NFS Server cluster implementations, starting IP last (and stopping it first) has been seen to help avoid loss of information about file states, locks, and client sessions; node fencing; NFS stale file handles, and failover delays.
+In a variety of NFS Server cluster implementations, starting IP last (and stopping it first) has been seen to help avoid loss of information about file states, locks, and client sessions; node fencing; NFS stale file handles; and failover delays.

 Without going into lengthy explanations for each of those variations, it is probably sufficient to say: The general philosophy for bringing up NFS (and many other clustered services) is that all services should be in place and ready to be used before adding the IP address through which other systems will reach those services.
 When shutting down, the reverse is also true.
 It is best to prevent further communication before trying to stop the various services.
 This way, if a network client or peer notices a problem, it will be a low level IP failure, which can be retried and recovered smoothly when the services come up on a new node.
 Without stopping IP first (and restarting it last), other systems using these resources are more likely to experience higher-level failures (such as at the NFS level, or in the application code).
 In some cases, such higher-level failures could be fatal and nonrecoverable.

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.